lumomana/twitter-archive-explorer/README.md

-first, I just try to make the tool I need to explore my own archive, considered as part of my writer's production since 2011 on the plateform. if this contribution can be usefull, enjoy !
+first, I'm writer...no coder and I use tools to code.
+I just try to make the easy way I need to explore my own archive, considered as part of my writer's production since 2011 on the now x plateform. if this starting contribution can be usefull, enjoy !
+I'll continue to work on it, if you want to join welcome !

 lumomana@riseup.net

 accepte donations in dash :
 XwDZWh6dG73aqsyMPzgwBFjfWPLofTFBXD